We are at the beginning of an exciting new phase of WordPress development.

 Summary of Media and Gutenberg Phase 3

-Clearly something is stirring around media improvements in WordPress.
+Clearly the WordPress community is ready for media improvements in WordPress.
 The WordPress developers have media improvements on their mind and so do ordinary users.